-Bodega Bay is a 1.5 hour drive away from the San Francisco Bay Area that is a great day-trip or weekend getaway for families with young children.
+The coastal town of Bodega Bay is a 1.5-hour drive away from the San Francisco Bay Area that is a great day-trip or weekend getaway for families with young children.

-We’ve been back to Bodega Bay a few times and here are our most favorite activities for families with littles:
+We’ve been to Bodega Bay a few times and below are our favorite Bodega Bay activities:

-We respectfully acknowledge that Bodega Bay is located on the stolen and occupied lands of the Coast Miwok tribe.
+Bodega Bay is located on the stolen lands of the Coast Miwok tribe

-3. Plan for traffic.
-Bodega Bay is a popular weekend destination for San Francisco Bay Area residents, and for good reason!
+- Plan for traffic.
+Bodega Bay is a popular weekend destination for San Francisco Bay Area residents.
 The weekends can be crowded, causing traffic along the one highway that takes you to the small coastal town and along the beaches around it.
 Be patient while you drive and pack snacks to keep your kids entertained.

 What we packed